 Sea salt flakes and freshly ground mixed peppercorns

 How I make it

-Place a large pan over a medium heat and, when it’s come up to temperature, add the leeks and leave them to gently cook for 20-30 minutes until they are soft and translucent.
+Place a large frying pan over a medium heat and, when it’s come up to temperature, add the butter and then the leeks.
+Gently cook for 20-30 minutes until they are soft and translucent.
 Remove pan from the heat and set aside to cool.

 Heat an oven to 200C.